Clafoutis

 - 3 min read

-rained pretty much every day but that is what waterproofs are for, isn't it?
-We drove and decided to stop off en route up and dawn.
+It rained pretty much every day but that is what waterproofs are for, isn't it?
+We drove there from Dartmouth and decided to stop off en route both on the way up and on the way back.
 The nearest halfway town , (sort of) was Ludlow and we booked there both ways at an old inn called The Feathers.

 However, it's not Ludlow or Windermere or even the Cats Bell (which we climbed in the pouring rain and strongish winds) that are marked for attention here.
 It is a desert that I had at The Swan Hotel and Spar.
 Apparently it was new on their menu and I have to say that I enjoyed it immensely.

-I had no idea what a Clafoutis was until I later looked it up online as it occurred to me that it could go into my bag of quick and easy deserts for home to be served single portion sized in ramekin dishes alongside apple crumble and bread and butter pudding.
+I had no idea what a Clafoutis was until I later looked it up online.
+It soon occurred to me that it could go into my bag of quick and easy deserts for home to be served single portion sized in ramekin dishes alongside apple crumble and bread and butter pudding.

 It's basically a rustic custard with tart fruits (traditionally cherries) and indeed what I had at the Swan was Cherry & Almond.
 I did a bit of research on returning home and found a number of recipes which I picked what I wanted from.
 The main source was Raymond Blanc but I don't think that he would have recognised the end product.